 Growing yerba santa is relatively easy.
 It is a hearty plant that thrives even with little care.
 Seeds should be sown in the fall or early spring, and should be mixed with moist sand prior to planting.
 The herb can also be grown in hydroponics systems.

-Another herb that can be used as a treatment for cognitive decline is gingko biloba.
+Another herbal plant that can be used as a treatment for cognitive decline is Gingko Biloba.
 Chances are good that you’re pretty familiar with this herb, as it’s become a widespread health support in alternative medicine in Western society.

-Gingko biloba has been used for thousands of years as a treatment for a wide variety of health concerns.
+Gingko biloba has been used for thousands of years as a treatment and a herbal remedy for a wide variety of health concerns.
 However, today, it is showing some promise in treating Alzheimer’s disease.
-Traditional uses for this herb include treating blood disorders, eye health, heart health, and more.
+Traditional uses for this herbal plant include treating blood disorders, eye health, heart health, and more.

 It should be noted that there are mixed results concerning gingko biloba’s effectiveness as a treatment for Alzheimer’s.
 One large study found that patients saw no more benefits with this herb than they did with a placebo.
 However, several other studies have found that patients do benefit from using it, with the study authors noting, “Gingko biloba is potentially beneficial for the improvement of cognitive function, activities of daily living, and local clinical assessment in patients with mild cognitive impairment or Alzheimer’s disease.”